forum From Dark to Light, From Madness to Sanity (1-1, Closed, Mature)

 "Relax," the water fairy encouraged.

-Musa nodded, and her eyes turned purple to enter his mind.
+Musa nodded, and her peepers turned purple to enter his mind.
 Gently, and trying not to read his thoughts, she inserted more energy into his body.
 But suddenly, she got a glimpse of the creature attacking Farah.
 She gasped and staggered into Aisha, who reacted immediately to support her.

 "You're alright," she stated.
 "I've got you.
 Can you wake him up?"